filippovisconti/docs/_posts/dphpc/2024-01-23-9-Performance-Modeling.md

 >
 > Function that, given EDAG, selects at most $P$ ready instructions for execution at next time step

-Offline scheduler: computes schedule in advance Online scheduler: next instructions based on past instructions and set of ready instructions
+Offline scheduler: computes schedule in advance

+Online scheduler: next instructions based on past instructions and set of ready instructions

 Scheduling Lower Bound (PRAM):
 $$ T_p \geq \max (\frac W P, D)$$

 Proof:

-- Total number of instructions = W ≤ P ⋅ 𝑇 P
+- Total number of instructions = $W ≤ P ⋅ 𝑇_P$
 - Each step can execute $≤ 1$ instruction on a directed path of the EDAG → $ ≤ 𝑇_P$

 ### Greedy Scheduler